-Microsoft’s Windows 10 is a huge piece of software unlike mobile operating systems, which are quite huge themselves.
+Microsoft’s Windows 10 is a huge piece of software unlike mobile operating systems, which are quite huge.
 Every feature on Windows 10 has a dedicated team of developers behind it, and it is a culmination of all these little features patched together.
 You may have been using a Windows PC ever since you remember, yet you can not possibly know everything about it.
-There are always some hidden tricks that even the most ardent of fans might have never noticed.
-Some features are simply hidden behind a right-click in the right place.
-While others can be harder to ever stumble upon.
-So here are 5 Hidden Windows 10 tricks that we think you, or at least some of you, may not have known about.
+There are always hidden tricks that even the most ardent of fans might have never noticed.
+Some features are hidden behind a right-click in the right place.
+Here are 5 Hidden Windows 10 tricks that we think you, or at least some of you, may not have known about.

 1. Hidden Start Menu and Desktop button